ivan006/Course-Work--Notes/Destiny Code/readme.md

 # Destinyism - A political theory

-- Our perspective shapes our destiny.
+- Our beliefs shape our behaviour which in turn shapes our destiny.
 - Destiny A
   - What: Disharmony
   - How: When we believe people are the center of life it leads us also to believe that heirarchies of people and thus inequality is natural.
 These beliefs make us behave in a way that re-enforces inequality onto ourselves.